FactomProject/FactomDocs/whitepaper.md

 4) Individual Entries Layer

-**The Timestamping Layer**
+**The Time Stamping Layer**

-Factom data is timestamped by the Bitcoin network.
+Factom data is time stamped by the Bitcoin network.
 User's data is as secure as any other Bitcoin transaction.
 A compact proof of existence is possible for any data entered into the Factom system.
-The timestamp is also a key to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was timestamped.
+The time stamp is also a key to query a peer-to-peer Distributed Hash Table (DHT, similar to Bittorrent) in order to retrieve all the data which was time stamped.

-Data is organized into block structures, and combined via a merkle trees.
+Data is organized into block structures, and combined via a Merkle trees.
 Every 10 minutes, the dataset is frozen and submitted to the Bitcoin network.
-Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom timestamp per Bitcoin block.
+Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom time stamp per Bitcoin block.

-Bitcoin block timestamps themselves have a fluid idea of time.
+Bitcoin block time stamps themselves have a fluid idea of time.
 They have a 2 hour flexibility from reality [1].
-Factom will provide its own internal timestamps which conform with standard time systems.
+Factom will provide its own internal time stamps which conform with standard time systems.
 Since Factom places high importance on timestamping, it will be a closely audited part of the system.

 The user data timestamps will be assigned when they are received at the server.
 A federated server network bounds the assigned server to within a 1 minute time frame.
 The server is not allowed to timestamp outside of that timeframe.
 The time spans between when a Factom block is opened and when it is closed.
 On closing, the federated server network generates consensus and cumulatively time stamp each other's data.